movalex/BMD_requests/README.md

 25. Add long-click and/or right click dropdown to the toolbar buttons to show list of all alternate tools found in the same category as the default tool for the button.

-26. Make the global and render frame range fields in the play contorl bar wider to fully display feet+frames when using that mode.
+26. Make the global and render frame range fields in the play control bar wider to fully display feet+frames when using that mode.

-27. Additional Subview options: a.
-Add ability to drag a subview outside of the view panel b.
-Add ability to display multiple subviews in a separate standalone panel next to each view (like a slide out drawer) instead of just as overlays withint the views.
+27. Additional Subview options:
+    a.
+Add ability to drag a subview outside of the view panel
+    b.
+Add ability to display multiple subviews in a separate standalone panel next to each view (like a slide out drawer) instead of just as overlays within the views.

 28. Bring back tabbed view in the lower part between different aspect like nodes, spline, key frames.
 The current solution of having half of the space for each function is not ideal, there's just not enough space to work.
 So to go from the Nodes to Spline and back we have to do 4 clicks to instead of 2.
 Adding shortcut would be also useful.

 29. The scaling on 4K monitors is problematic in Fusion and also in Resolve, there is only two options: 100% and 200%.
-On 4K laptop screen the scaling looks fine but on 32 inch 4K monitor the 100% is too small to see and 200% is too big, taking avay lots of space with no use that could be used to view the image or navigate the node graph.
+On 4K laptop screen the scaling looks fine but on 32 inch 4K monitor the 100% is too small to see and 200% is too big, taking away lots of space with no use that could be used to view the image or navigate the node graph.

 30. Nodes should light up when processed much more than currently is.
-In F9 it was easy to se what's going on in both the node-viewer and the navigator but in F16 it's very hard to see.
-On green nodes it's extremly hard to see and when zoomed out so the text in the nodes hide, nothing at all indicates that nodes are being processed any longer.
+In F9 it was easy to see what's going on in both the node-viewer and the navigator but in F16 it's very hard to see.
+On green nodes it's extremely hard to see and when zoomed out so the text in the nodes hide, nothing at all indicates that nodes are being processed any longer.
 One solution would be for the nodes to have a outline lighten up while they process. https://imgur.com/R22NNSJ

 31. The expression-field should be multi-line to help writing big expressions.
-In F16 the field is even smaller than F9 and it's almost imposible to edit longer expressions.
-To spice things up, line number, syntax highlighting and error messages could also be added to even futher help expression writing. https://imgur.com/uGWgIzT
+In F16 the field is even smaller than F9 and it's almost impossible to edit longer expressions.
+To spice things up, line number, syntax highlighting and error messages could also be added to even further help expression writing. https://imgur.com/uGWgIzT

 Other feature requests: